 Fire and Rescue Services

 Fire departments across the nation have become more of an 'all-hazards' department, beyond providing readiness and response for the singular threat of fire.
 The same characterization is true of Waterloo Fire Rescue, and its members have embraced this expanding role in service of the public.
 In short, the department serves to protect lives, property, and the environment for citizens of Waterloo regardless of the threat.
-Among its many roles, department provides citizens of Waterloo with protection from fire and emergent illness or accident and is also responsible for mitigating incidents involving hazardous chemicals or biological agents and threats resulting from severe weather.
+Among its many roles, the department provides citizens of Waterloo with protection from fire and emergent illness or accident and is also responsible for mitigating incidents involving hazardous chemicals or biological agents and threats resulting from severe weather.

 Numerous public events in local schools and businesses help enable a primary objective of our department, which is "building a safety conscious community" in Waterloo.
 Children and their families are invited and encouraged to visit their local firehouse for safety instruction and a station tour.
 Larger groups are kindly asked to call ahead to schedule an event at (319) 291-4460.